We may earn money or products from the companies mentioned in this post.

 What to see in Ronda, Spain in one day

 For a small village there are so many things to do in Ronda, Spain.
 If visiting Ronda on a day trip from Seville, you’ll want to get there as early as possible.
-Many people rent a car and drive from Seville.
+Many people rent a car and include Ronda on an Andalusia road trip.
 We arrived by train from Cordoba and decided to stay the night so we would have a full 24 hours in Ronda.
 But whether you get a hotel or not here are the top things to see in Ronda in one day.

 - Puente Nuevo

 - Baños Arabes

 - Puente Viejo

 FIND THE BEST TOURS AND DAY TRIPS TO RONDA HERE.